clwillingham/skystone_onbot_hybrid/README.md

 mac/linux: `./gradlew everything`

-deletes all onbot java code from robot, pushes code from teamcode source and initiates a build. this will usually be the only command you ever need to run as this command will ensure that the code on the robot is identical to the local TeamCode source.
+deletes all onbot java code from robot, pushes code from teamcode source and initiates a build.
+This will usually be the only command you ever need to run as this command will ensure that the code on the robot is identical to the local TeamCode source.

 ### Wipe
 windows: `gradlew.bat wipe`
 linux: `# ./gradlew wipe`

-deletes all onbot java code from robot. this first part of the `everything` task without the rest of it
+deletes all onbot java code from robot.
+The first part of the `everything` task without the rest of it

 ### Push
 windows: `gradlew.bat push`
 linux: `# ./gradlew push`

-pushes all source code from Teamcode to the robot without deleting the existing code. note that this will overwrite existing code, but if a file has been deleted from teamcode, it will not be deleted from the robot if this code is executed. this will
+pushes all source code from Teamcode to the robot without deleting the existing code.
+Note that this will overwrite existing code, but if a file has been deleted from teamcode, it will not be deleted from the robot if this code is executed.

 ### Build
 windows: `gradlew.bat build`